TheImagingSource/tiscamera/README.md

 ## Questions, etc.

-For questions simply open a ticket or write us a mail.
+For questions simply open a ticket or write us a mail at support@theimagingsource.com.

 ## Licensing